Scrum Burn Down Charts: Complete Guide 2026

 Actual vs Estimated in a Burn Down Chart

-A burn-down chart can be used to improve agile project management in several ways:
+A burn-down chart can improve agile project management in several ways:

 -

-Performance Monitoring: It allows teams to monitor their performance throughout a sprint or iteration, ensuring that they are on track to meet their goals.
+Performance Monitoring: Teams can monitor their performance throughout a sprint or iteration, ensuring they are on track to meet their goals.

 -